nanlabs/client_ui/README.md

 # Running with docker
 Follow build instructions and then run `docker-compose up`, it will create a mysql database with test data and an apache server configured to listen on port 8080

+#Deploy on Apache Web Server

+Copy all the files into `var/www/html` folder
+Enable mod_rewrite by running `a2enmod rewrite`
+Edit `/etc/apache2/apache2.conf`
+go to `<Directory /var/www>` and replace `AllowOverride None` with `AllowOverride All` Edit your vhost config file and set DocumentRoot on `var/www/html/client_ui/public`